mgrand/crypto-shuffle/README.md

 If the encrypted message is stored on a blockchain, it may be considered convenient to store the crypto-shuffle key on the same blockchain.
-In cases, it is recommended that the key be encrypted with the public keys of the parties that you want to share the plaintext with.
+In these cases, it is recommended that the key be encrypted with the public keys of the parties that you want to share the plaintext with.

 The crypto-shuffle package includes a convenient mechanism for creating a single JSON object that contains versions of crypto-shuffle keys